📚StudySolv

 Q 5

 Sarita is reading a book of 500 pages and reads 20 pages every day.
 How many pages will be left after 15 days?
-Express this as a linear pattern.
+Express the number of remaining pages as a linear pattern.

 Solution